bartkozal/hocus-pocus/README.md

 Hocus-Pocus is a simple and design-free [SASS](http://sass-lang.com) micro framework, ideal as a CSS starter kit.

+The main idea behind the Hocus-Pocus is to make the most universal and lightweight framework as possible.
+It includes only the most common stuff without the specific design.
+You don't have to overwrite provided CSS classes and every default can be modified in a clean way just by adjusting the appropriate variable.

 **[Learn more from the documentation.](http://hocus-pocus.io)**

-It could not exist without work of awesome people behind these projects:
+It could not exist without work of awesome people responsible for these
+projects:

 * [inuitcss](https://github.com/inuitcss)
 * [primer](https://github.com/primer/primer)